cookieshq/cookieshq-rails-template/README.md

 * Sets your current ruby at the top of your `Gemfile`.
 * Warns you if you are using an outdated version of Ruby.
 * Generates a `.gitignore` file with some common files and folders that we add.
-* Puts in an `layouts/application.html.erb` equivalent written in HAML with some nice additions (viewport, etc)
 * Puts in a default skeleton for JS code organization, as per told in [this post](http://cookieshq.co.uk/posts/write-maintainable-javascript-in-rails/)
 * Puts in an email template and style as per told in [this post](http://cookieshq.co.uk/posts/how-to-style-emails-with-rails-and-roadie/)
+* Creates a stylesheet skeleton that is [SMAC compliant](https://smacss.com/book/categorizing).
+* Edits `application.css(.scss)` and `application.js` to use `bootstrap`.
+* Puts in an `layouts/application.html.erb` equivalent written in HAML with some nice additions (viewport, etc)
 * Puts in the `database.yml` file adapted to PostgreSQL.
+* Creates your `development` and `test` databases (optional)
 * Edits `application.rb` to add rspec and action mailer config.
-* If you won't use Heroku, capifies the project and uncomments the bundler, rvm, assets and migrations lines in `Capfile`.
 * Edits `development.rb` to add action mailer config.
-* Edits `application.css(.scss)` and `application.js` to use `bootstrap`.
-* Creates a stylesheet skeletong that is [SMAC compliant](https://smacss.com/book/categorizing).
-* Adds the require lines for gems to the rails_helper created on installation.
 * Does a basic configuration of RSpec.
+* Creates a test and runs it (it will fail) to get your TDD/BDD on ;)
+* If you won't use Heroku, capifies the project and uncomments the bundler, rvm, assets and migrations lines in `Capfile`.

 Future improvements
 ====================

-* Create first capybara test that visits your root_path and expects success, so you get your first red test, and take it on from there.
 * Create a version that can be run from the raw link on github (i.e.: embedding all files on the template).
-* Create a tmuxinator file to automate the project.
+* Create a tmuxinator configuration file